soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 ### Pattern

 - 0-1 of the greater than symbol (>), apostrophe ('), equal sign (=), quotation mark ("), or number sign (#)
-- Any combination of 86 lower- or uppercase letters, digits, the forward slash (/), or plus sign (+)
+- Any combination of 86 characters that are lower- or uppercase letters, digits, the forward slash (/), or plus sign (+)
 - Two equal signs (=)